marcus-waldman/Autumn/README.md

 Autumn transforms how researchers test hypotheses by combining the rigor of the scientific method with the power of AI-assisted reasoning.
 Built as an RShiny application, it guides users through a structured research journey while fostering both scientific discovery and personal growth as researchers.

+## 🏛️ A Return to the Academy

+Autumn represents a return to the philosophical traditions of the Academy and Lyceum—sacred spaces where seekers gathered for the pure pursuit of understanding.
+In our digital age, we recreate this *temenos*, a sanctuary where researchers can momentarily escape the pressures of modern academia and reconnect with why they began their journey: the love of knowledge itself.

+Like Socrates in the agora, our AI companion asks not to show its wisdom but to reveal yours.
+Through thoughtful dialogue—the elenchus of productive inquiry—we practice the art of collaborative discovery.
+This is the Socratic method meets the scientific method, where every hypothesis faces loving scrutiny and emerges stronger for having been tested.

 ## 🚀 Why Autumn?

 Traditional statistical software treats analysis as a mechanical process.
 Autumn reimagines research as a collaborative journey where AI serves as a knowledgeable companion, challenging assumptions with evidence from current literature and ensuring every analytical decision can withstand scientific scrutiny.